-THE 7 MOST COMMON PROBLEMS WITH STANDING SITTING DESKS
+THE 7 MOST COMMON PROBLEMS WITH OUR COMPETITORS STANDING SITTING DESKS

 Your desk isn't just a home away from home.
 Your workplace setup can have a real impact on your workplace posture and ergonomics, which can affect your life expectancy and heart health.
 Fast.Co reports that standing desks can "be effective in improving overall health, considering both physiological and mental health components."

-However, a desk that gets stuck in a seated position or suffers from a slow, loud motor won't perform as advertised.
-Nothing can make your blood pressure skyrocket more than a desk that's a candidate for your arch-nemesis within a week or two of purchase.
-To help you ensure that your desk improves your health and happiness instead of inspiring feelings of rage, we'll examine some common problems with sit-stand desks to help you avoid them.
+Nothing can make your blood pressure skyrocket more than a standing desk that's a candidate for your arch-nemesis within a week or two of purchase.
+To help you ensure that your standing desk improves your health and happiness instead of inspiring feelings of rage, we'll examine some common problems with sit-stand desks to help you avoid them.

 WHAT IS A STANDING SITTING DESK?